versieboer/versieboer/README.md

 - 👋 Hi, I’m @versieboer.
 - 👀 I’m interested in decentralization.
-- 🌱 I’m currently learning all I can about the Bitcoin Lightning Network
+- 🌱 I’m currently learning all I can about the Bitcoin Lightning Network.
 - 💞️ I’m looking to collaborate with others on how to establish a Decentralized Identity
 - 📫 How to reach me: DM via https://twitter.com/BoerVersie